dushimsam/deep-dive-into-algorithms/graph-pheory/basic-theory.md

 1. Differentiate  Depth-first search from Breadth-first search works ?
 2. Mention the time complexity of Depth-first search and Breadth-first search.
 3. Which datastructure is used to implement the Breadth-first search ?
+4. When is it preferable to use DFS and BFS ?

 B. PRACTICAL
 1. CHECK CYCLES IN A GRAPH.